 Here’s wishing all my wonderful readers a very happy and tasty festive season!

-2 tbsp light cooking oil
+- 2 tbsp light cooking oil

-1 large onion, finely chopped
+- 1 large onion finely chopped

-1/2 tsp red chili powder
+- 1/2 tsp red chilli powder

-1 tsp coriander powder
+- 1 tbsp coriander powder

-400 gms paneer, cut into bite-sized cubes
+- 400 gms paneer cut into bite-sized cubes

-1 tbsp powdered almonds
+- 1 tbsp powdered almonds

-1 cup beaten yogurt
+- 1 cup plain yogurt beaten till smooth

-1/2 cup frozen peas
+- 1/2 cup frozen peas thawed

-1 tbsp dried fenugreek leaves
+- 1 tbsp dried fenugreek leaves

-salt, to taste
+- salt to taste

-Add in paneer cubes and stir-fry for a few minutes till the paneer starts to lightly brown along the edges.
+- Add in paneer cubes and stir-fry for a few minutes till the paneer starts to lightly brown along the edges.
 Sprinkle in powdered almonds and sauté for another minute.